Sky Capital appoints MD, Non-EDs for Skye Bank Sierra Leone

 Abdul Sheku Kargbon is an Executive Director of the National Drug Law Enforcement Agency and the immediate past board chairman of UBA Sierra Leone.
 He has a vast work experience in policy and strategy formulation locally and internationally.
 Kargbo is a LLM graduate of Birmingham City University, UK; Master of Arts in Human Rights, Globalization and Justice – University of Keele, UK and LLB (Hons) from the University of Warwick in the UK.

-Abel Onomake is a seasoned architectural consultant who has worked on key designs and supervised architectural and engineering projects in Nigeria, Sierra Leone, Liberia, and The Gambia.
+Abel Onomake is a seasoned architectural consultant who has worked on key designs and supervision of architectural and engineering projects in Nigeria, Sierra Leone, Liberia and The Gambia.
 He holds a B.Sc and M.Sc in Architecture from the University of Ife and a Diploma in Valuation and Estate Surveying from the Architecture and Surveying Institute, Wiltshire, United Kingdom.
 Between 2005 and 2021, he is the Managing Director of Ideas Limited, a West Africa-based consulting firm with offices in Sierra Leone and Nigeria.

 He said: “SIFAX Group is synonymous with the delivery of best value and excellence.
 We know that quality workforce and experienced board would drive our vision of becoming the most desired financial services brand across the West Coast.
 We are pleased with these appointments and convinced they possess the requisite knowledge and experience to deliver on the vision.